YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I show the last line of text when options are shown?
 How do I skip the last line of text before a set of options?

-(TODO: this should really be built into Dialogue Runner or Dialogue Views by now?)

-As of v2.2, Yarn Spinner automatically adds a `#lastline` tag to a line when the next step is a set of options...
+As of v2.2, Yarn Spinner automatically adds a `#lastline` tag to a line when the next step is a set of options.
+Create a custom Dialogue View that detects `#lastline` and performs the behavior you want.

 ### How do I show the character name / portrait?
 How do I customize dialogue display?